linode/docs/docs/guides/web-servers/nginx/how-to-configure-nginx/index.md

 }
 {{< /file >}}

-Everytime a request is made to port 80 to SUBDOMAIN.DOMAIN.LTD, request is routed to upstream servers.
+Every time a request is made to port 80 to SUBDOMAIN.DOMAIN.LTD, request is routed to upstream servers.

 After done, execute this new configuration by reloading NGINX using